Karol-hub/School-Notes-A-level/School/Computer Science/Course Work/Reports/Report.md

 **Decomposition of the problem**
 This is one of the computational methods that I am going to use for my game.
 This is important as it allows me to think of how the game will work at a basic level.
-## **Main Menu**
-The main menu will be there to greet the player once they open the game and allow them to choose what they would like to do

-These will be in the form of buttons that the user can click on.

 ## **Variables**
 Variable – stores some sort of data in main memory